svenvg93/svenvg93.github.io/_posts/2025-05-12-dependabot-docker-compose.md

 ## Github Actions

 To keep your `dependabot.yml` up to date automatically, we can use a GitHub Action.
-Instead of manually running the script every time a `docker-compose.yml` is added or removed, this workflow monitors changes and creates a pull request when an update is needed.
-It ensures your configuration always reflects the current state of your project — hands-free.
+Instead of manually running the script every time something is changed , this workflow will run the script above on every push to the repository and creates a pull request when an update is needed.
+It ensures your configuration always reflects the current state of your project - hands-free.

 ### Create the workflow file